bmmpxf/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

 * Rename the layers to :kbd:`Places`, :kbd:`Roads and Streets`,
   :kbd:`Surafce Water`, and :kbd:`Rivers`.
-* Set :kbd:`landuse` to :guilabel:`Hidden`, then click the down arrow and edit each category to name them on the legend.
+* Set :kbd:`landuse` to :guilabel:`Hidden` (it will say :guilabel:`Subgroup`
+  initially), then click the down arrow and edit each category to name them on the legend.
 You can also reorder the items:

 .. image:: /static/training_manual/map_composer/categories_reordered.png
    :align: center